khusiie/password-generator-website-/README.md

 # password-generator-website-
-TO create a random set of passwords
+To create a random set of passwords